MertCode/HotelApp/README.md

-# Hotel Booking App
+# Hotel Booking

 🏨 Welcome to the Hotel Booking App!
-This application allows users to manage bookings, view employee lists, and handle room reservations efficiently.
+This application allows the Hotel Managent to manage bookings, view employee lists, and handle room reservations efficiently.

-## 🚀 Features
+# 🚀 Features

 - **Login:** Securely authenticate users and provide access to the application.